aigc3yehe/mythoclastia/README.md

 1. **Start Screen**: Enter a prompt to generate your fantasy world
 2. **Loading Stage**: Wait while the AI generates your world and team members
+   > **Note**: World generation can take some time.
+A processing time of up to 3 minutes is normal.
 3. **Main Game**: Explore your world and view your team members
 4. **Battle Mode**: Engage in tactical turn-based battles
    - Choose skills for each team member